ansible/ansible-ui/framework/docs/index.md

 - [Guides](Guides.md)
 - [Components](Components.md)

-The framework is made up of high level components using PatternFly components underneath.
+The framework is made up of high level components abstracting design patterns away from the PatternFly components used underneath.
-This allows the framework to adjust the web application for responsive layout.

-The framework:
+This framework:

 - does not use any state libraries other than the built in react context state management.
 - does not assume any specific translation libraries, but does provide a hook for internal translations.
 - does not assume any specific navigation libraries, but does provide a hook for internal navigation.

 There is an [Ansible UI Framework Demo](https://github.com/jamestalton/ansible-ui-framework-demo) repo showing an example of using the framework.